-In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities- Including an amendment of FASB Statement No. 115("SFAS 159").
+On January 1, 2008, the Company adopted SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115 (SFAS 159).
 SFAS 159 permits entities to choose to measure certain financial assets and liabilities at fair value at specified election dates.
 For financial instruments elected to be accounted for at fair value, an entity will report the unrealized gains and losses in earnings.
-This Statement is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
 The effect of the first remeasurement to fair value is to be recognized as a cumulative-effect adjustment to the opening balance of retained earnings.
-The Company is evaluating the impact, if any, SFAS 159 will have on its consolidated financial statements.
+The Company has not elected the fair value option for any financial instruments since the adoption on January 1, 2008 and there was no impact on the consolidated financial statements relating to the adoption of SFAS 159.